George Wassouf: Early life and career

 Wassouf was born in Kafroun, Syria to a Greek Orthodox Christian family.
-Wassouf started singing at the age of 10 in his hometown Kafroun.
+Wassouf started singing at the age of 9 in his hometown Kafroun.
 He was discovered by his first manager and producer George Yazbeck at a wedding party that Wassouf was performing at, aged 12 years old.
 At the age of 16, he was called Sultan El-Tarab (The Sultan of Music) by the Lebanese journalist George Ibrahim El Khoury, a magazine director, with his classic song "el-Hawa Sultan".
 At age 19, he appeared on the 1980 Lebanese show Studio El Fan as Sultan of Tarab.
 Wassouf also holds Lebanese citizenship.

 Wassouf preferred not to shoot music videos for his songs saying: "I don't feel I can act...
 I really can't...
 I only find myself when I'm on the stage... singing, but the video clip forces me to act".

 Personal life

 George Wassouf married his first wife, Shalimar, at the age of 21.
-They have three children: Wadih, Hatem and George Jr. The couple separated after 28 years of marriage in 2009.
+They had three children: Wadih, Hatem and George Jr. The couple separated after 28 years of marriage in 2009.
 On January 6, 2023, their eldest son Wadih died due to complications from a gastric bypass surgery.

 In 2014, he married Qatar rally champion Nada Zeidan, his second wife.
 They divorced in 2016.
 Their daughter, Oyoon, was born in October 2015.

 Wassouf was a prominent supporter of President Bashar al-Assad's government throughout the Syrian Civil War.

 In 2008, he was arrested in Sweden for possession of cocaine.